Trecator SC (Ethionamide) vs Other TB Drugs: A Practical Comparison

 Oscar Taveras

-November 1, 2025 AT 01:33Good point about interactions – clinicians should cross‑check ART regimens before adding ethionamide 😊.
+October 31, 2025 AT 23:33Good point about interactions – clinicians should cross‑check ART regimens before adding ethionamide 😊.

 katie clark